How to Use Employee Training to Build Up Cyber Security Defense

 KnowBe4 is well-known for its virtual cyber security awareness lessons and simulated phishing practice to fight social engineering tricks.
 This training allows your team to practice identifying phishing emails and suspicious signs of lurking malware.

 Training doesn't stop at identification but includes teaching employees how to respond so that they'll know whether they need to just forward a suspicious email to IT or shut down their workstation and call the IT department right away.

 Use Micro-Learning for Cyber Security Refreshers

 To avoid the forgetting curve, don't forget micro-learning.
 Think of micro-learning as very small slices of training that can be accessed whenever they are needed.
 This is especially useful for remote team members self-managing most of the time.
-Make micro-learning available (sometimes even mandatory) for your team and they can refresh their knowledge any time.
+Make micro-learning available (sometimes even mandatory) for your team and they can refresh their knowledge at any time.